MarianaS01/Search-Algorithms-Visualizer/README.md

 ### 2. Download the ZIP file

-After you downloaded the project, run the following commands in your terminal (depending on your OS):
+After downloading the project, run the following commands in your terminal (depending on your OS):

 ### Ubuntu or MacOS